VRBO Schedule Feature

 Testing

-I conducted moderated user testing over Zoom video calls.
+I tested the Schedule Flow using moderated user testing over Zoom video calls.

 The schedule flow is made up of different stages: